 Programming Skills are a necessary tool in your arsenal as a Data Scientist!
 That’s because it is much easier to study and understand data in order to draw useful conclusions if you can use certain algorithms according to your needs.

-Python is the most popular language of Data Science and will be the one we taught throughout the Bootcamp.
+Python is the most popular language of Data Science and will be the one we taught throughout the Data Science bootcamp.
 If you already know Ruby, you’ll find a lot of similarities, that’s perfectly normal!
 Libraries like numpy, pandas, scikit-learn, keras are all written for Python.
 The bootcamp will dive into those libraries from the first day, that’s why this preparation work is very important to get the basics right.

 3. Machine Learning: